emdorgan/tech-blog/README.md

 ## To-do list

-* Outline database tables and their respective keys
-* Figure out the models for Users, Blogposts and Comments
-* Write a bit of seed data
 * Set up the front end login page
 * Set up the front end blogpost
 * Set up the front end comments